pyOpenSci/pyopensci.github.io/_pages/home.md

 give more in-depth feedback than is typically required in JOSS.
-The goal of pyOpenSci is to ensure that all of its packages meet a minimum level of best practices and standards, and our review processes often take longer in order to help authors reach this bar.
+The goal of pyOpenSci is to ensure that all of its packages meet a minimum level of best practices and standards, and our review processes often take longer in order to help authors reach this bar. pyOpenSci also accepts some packages that JOSS does not such as API wrappers to access data.

 pyOpenSci has a close relationship with JOSS, and we see these two communities as complementary of one another. **Any package that passes the pyOpenSci review and is [within scope](https://joss.readthedocs.io/en/latest/submitting.html#submission-requirements) for JOSS